dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 <br>

 The fee is 1.9 euros every hour.
-You get a parking ticket upon entering, and pay before you exiting with a pay on foot machine at a pedestrian exit.
+You get a parking ticket upon entering, and pay with a pay-on-foot machine near a pedestrian exit before you get out with your car.
 ![pay-on-foot-machine](/img/2025-12-07-rental-car-travel-dolomites/pay-on-foot-machine.webp)

 <br>

-I had learned that in Italy mostly you estimate your parking time and pay for it in advance so it was confusing, but logically, as you dont need to prepay at a parking lot with a barrier at exits so you don't need to prepay upon your entrance but right before your exit.
+I had learned that in Italy mostly you estimate your parking time and pay for it in advance.
+So it was confusing, but logically, you don't need to prepay at a parking lot with barriers at exits, so at this parking lot you don't need to prepay upon your entrance but right before your exit.
 And this Central parking lot also expects you to pay when you exit.

-Even if you forgot to prepay at a machine or you did not go out right after your payment, there is a payment machine at the exit so there is nothing you need to worry about.
+Even if you forgot to prepay at a machine or you did not get out of the parking lot right after you paid, there is a payment machine at the exit so there is nothing you should worry about.
 ![exit-payment-machine](/img/2025-12-07-rental-car-travel-dolomites/exit-payment-machine.webp)

 > [!note]